Oliver's Cornwall

 Return to Top

-This is Cornwall's most highly specialised - and probably best - spring garden.
-Open only mid-February to May it boasts the finest imaginable collection of camellias, azaleas, magnolias and rhododendrons.
-The one problem is to hit it when at least two of these are in full bloom.
+This is Cornwall's most specialised - and probably best - spring garden.
+Open only mid-Feb to May it boasts the finest imaginable collection of camellias, azaleas, magnolias and rhododendrons.
+The problem is to hit it when at least two of these are in full bloom.
 We visited in February 2004 when camellias were at their best, magnolias just opening and Highland cattle grazing in the park.
-We returned in late March: magnolias were just simply magnificent, rhodos and azaleas out.
+We returned in late March: magnolias were magnificent, rhodos and azaleas out.
 The castle also opens for guided tours but is very Victorian and not important.
-Two criticisms: a detailed plan may have good descriptions but numbering doesn't relate to plant labels - and both the garden tearoom and the excellent beach cafe were closed on both visits!
-There is ample car parking by Porthluney Cove
+Two criticisms: a detailed plan may have good descriptions but numbering doesn't relate to plant labels - and the garden tearoom and the excellent beach café were closed on both visits!
+There is ample car parking by Porthluney Cove.

 A perfect camellia in Caerhays Garden